pipeforce/pipeforce.github.io/docs/tutorials/110_create-pdf-stamp.md

 ## Intro

-In this tutorial you will learn, how you could put text stamps on PDF files.
-With this you can for example put incoming date stamps or watermarks on PDFs.
+In this tutorial, you will learn how you can put text stamps on PDF files.
+With this, you can put incoming date stamps or watermarks on PDFs.

 ## 1 - Provide the invoice PDF